 “Don’t worry about that.
 You’ve make me feel lower than dirt.
 All I did was try to get Scott to let his feelings out a bit.
 I now see what his real feelings are like.
 It was a big mistake.”

 I know I had not spoken all the truth, but what business do they have knowing about Joey and me.
 I am a fool for trusting Scott.
 While driving home, Mom is incoherent.
 I know she takes Valium for her nerves, but this emotional confrontation has pushed her way over the edge.

 “How could you?
 I’m so embarrassed.
 What are they saying about you?”

 “Mom, you’re babbling.
 I’m the one they tried to embarrass.
 You better take a pill.”

 She pulls over, her head strikes the steering wheel.
 “I took my pills.
 I took too many.
 You should drive.”

-I’m thunderstruck.
+I am thunderstruck.
 I have never seen her this out of control.
 I drive the station wagon, very carefully.
-She leans on my arm to get in the house, as I have seen her do with Dad.
+She leans on my arm to get into the house, as I see her do with Dad.
 This time she really needs my help.
 I think about my problems with Scott and see how little help I have around me.